-There was a time in Hendricks County when railroads played an important role in transportation, commerce, settlement and expansion of the area.
+There was a time in Hendricks County, Indiana, when railroads played an important role in transportation, commerce, settlement and expansion of the area.
 As time marched on, though, railroad traffic declined nationwide, and rail companies began abandoning their lines.

 In recent years, these abandoned rail lines have been repurposed in the form of rail trails, introducing a recreational component to the land once ruled by iron horses.

-Two predominant rail trails exist in Hendricks County -- the B&O Trail in Brownsburg and the Vandalia Trail in the southern portion of the county -- and both are receiving massive facelifts.
-I decided to go exploring one day to check out the trail improvements at both locations.
+Two predominant rail trails exist in Hendricks County -- the B&O Trail in Brownsburg and the Vandalia Trail in the southern portion of the county -- and both continue to receive massive facelifts.
+I decided to go exploring to check out the trail improvements at both locations.

 Eventually, the goal is to extend the trail all the way from Indianapolis through North Salem, out to Montezuma, Ind., and perhaps, at some point, into Illinois.

-Part of that goal became a reality this summer when a new two-mile section of the B&O Trail between Green Street (Ind.
+Three years ago here in Hendricks County, a two-mile section of the B&O Trail between Green Street (Ind.
 267) and County Road 500 East just outside of Brownsburg was opened to the public.

 This paved trail is perfect for bicyclists, runners, walkers and strollers.
-A beautiful canopy of trees provides a lot of shade along the trail, and it doesn't take long, moving west of Green Street along the trail, until the traffic sounds fade away and the nature sounds take over.
+A beautiful canopy of trees provides a lot of shade along the trail, and it doesn't take long, moving west of Green Street along the trail, until the traffic sounds fade away and the sounds of nature take over.

 Roughly a half-mile west of Green Street, travelers along the B&O Trail traverse White Lick Creek across a cool new bridge.
 Stone benches provide sitting areas on both sides at each end of the bridge.
 Right in the middle of the bridge, observation decks on each side protrude out over the creek, providing a neat way to enjoy the natural beauty of the water and surrounding area while staying out of the way of the trail traffic.

 Speaking of traffic, Green Street is pretty heavily traveled as a main corridor between Avon and Brownsburg.
-Part of the B&O Trail's improvements include a new 10-vehicle parking lot or trailhead right across the street from Frazee Gardens.
-A new traffic signal there stops automobile traffic in both directions on Green Street, which allows trail enthusiasts to safely cross the street from one section of the trail to the next.
+Part of the B&O Trail's improvements included a 10-vehicle parking lot and trailhead as you enter the south side of Brownsburg.
+A crossing signal there stops automobile traffic in both directions on Green Street, which allows trail enthusiasts to safely cross the street from one section of the trail to the next.

 (Trivia answer: the B&O Railroad's official name was the Baltimore and Ohio Railroad.)